TekTristan/PortNmapScanner/README.md

 ```

 ## Usage
 1.)
+Save script to file, for example port.py

-Run script with target ip as the first argument
+2.)
+Run the script with the target ip as the first argument
 ```
 python port.py <target ip address>
 ```